MHickey2/EssenChelle-Oils/README.md

 <br/>

-On smaller screens, there is a hamburger menu where the navigation items appear in a collapsable dropdown menu.
-The image is included in this menu.
+On smaller screens, there is a hamburger menu where the navigation items appear in a collapsible dropdown menu.
+The image below shows the collapsible menu for smaller screens.

 <br>